Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 “You’re gonna explain all this, as best you can.
 I don’t want the natives freakin’ out over how we just fuck off suddenly.
 Talk with Yan if you can but don’t get in the way.
 Walsh is gonna need him up in their little nest.”

-“...Coombes, bringing our weapons here is one thing, but if you’re suggesting he should help load and fire it---!”
+“...Coombes, bringing our weapons here is one thing, but if you’re suggesting he should help load and fire it - !”

 “Yes.
 I am suggesting *exactly* that.
 We’ll worry about the consequences when we’re all alive to worry.
 And in any case, all he’s gonna be doing is handling ammo belts and being a second set of eyes.
 It’ll take him about two minutes to learn and it’s not exactly advanced combat skills.”